 Brown Rice Protein

 Hamp protein emerges from the cannabis plant’s seed, which has become very popular in recent years.
-Although the hamp is related to marijuana, it contains only a very small amount of psychoactive constituent Tetrahydrokinabinol (THC).
+Although the hemp is related to marijuana, it contains only a very small amount of psychoactive constituent Tetrahydrokinabinol (THC).

 Pea protein comes from yellow split peas, which is a popular choice of vegetarians